phyulwin/mobility-scooter-project-pipeline/ollama/README.md

 ### STEP 2 — Run YOLO Pose On Each Clip (Generate CSV)

-You must process each clip to produce CSV files.
+we must process each clip to produce CSV files.

 Either loop manually or create a small runner script.